BlargbotCC/Blargbot-Custom-Commands/README.md

 ## Partners
 > [Dyno Custom Commands](https://dynocc.tk)

-> We make custom commands for Dyno that anyone can use.
+The sister to this service!
+We make custom commands for Dyno that anyone can use.